 Favorite course: History of Education (EDUC 212).
 Read Imara's comments.

-Fun outings: Cambridge (Kendall Cinema): They show all sorts of neat movies, like the Oscar Nominated Animated Shorts and "Kaze Tachinu," Miyazaki's last film.
-Its pretty close to The Friendly Toast, and eclectic diner/breakfast place that is open until 2 am.
+Fun outings: Cambridge (Kendall Cinema): They show all sorts of neat movies, like the Oscar-Nominated Animated Shorts and "Kaze Tachinu," Miyazaki's last film.
+It's pretty close to The Friendly Toast, an eclectic diner/breakfast place that is open until 2 am.
 Make it dinner and a movie night, and head back on the Senate bus with ease from the 77 Mass Ave. stop!
 The MFA and the Isabella Gardner Museum: If your name is Isabella, you get in to the Gardner Museum free, but luckily for everyone else, both the MFA and the Gardner Museum are free for Wellesley students!
 For a more traditional museum experience, the MFA is one of the finest museums in the nation, hosting TONS of art from all around the world.
 I would definitely suggest the Japanese Temple Room - amazing, and as close as you can get to an actual Japanese Temple (that I know of) for free without heading to Japan!

 Unique opportunity: Being able to choose to hear from so many different lecturers, for free, without leaving campus.
 I've learned so much in class, but the out-of-class supplements from people who are in the top of their field is really nice too.